ansorensen/catnap/README.md

 Catnap
 ======

-A minimalist library designed for ready-to-go auth based on JSON Web Tokens, and and a Grunt task to generate boilerplate code for new routes.
-The goal of this project is to generate quick RESTful APIs that can support the development of front-end applications.
+A minimalist Node.js/Express project template designed for ready-to-go auth and quick generation of new routes.

 Creating new routes
 -------------------
+Use Grunt to quickly generate boilerplate code for new routes.
 In the catnap directory, run:

 	$ grunt makeRoute:objectName